[Chokaisan and Tobishima Geopark: Yusa and Sakata Edition] Shonai Hirano is moist with the blessings of Mt. Chokaisan

 “Miko no Mizu”, which is carefully used as sacred spring water ©Mt.
 Chokai/Tobishima Geopark

-Miko no Mizu is a washing place that uses spring water in the Mega village of Yuza Town.
-Mega is a village on the coastline where the foot of Mt.
-Chokai, the mountain of the gods, sinks into the Sea of Japan, and the spring water is called "Shinsen no Mizu" because it is drawn from the mountain of the gods.
-The spring water is divided into six tanks and divided according to usage.
+Eka is a shoreline village where the foot of the gods mountain, Chokai, sinks into the Sea of Japan, and the spring water is named "Shinsen Water" because it is water drawn from the gods mountain.
+The spring is divided into six aquariums, divided by use.

 • Facility name: Miko no Mizu